selabhvl/hvl-phd-latextemplate/README.md

 Compiling
 =========

-* To generate the main pdf file, you can simply run the command:
+* To generate the main pdf file, you can simply run the command defined in the
+  Makefile:

 `> make`